MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 ::: moniker range=">= tfs-2015"
 ## Set code, test, and other policies

-There are several policies you can set to support collaboration across your teams, secure your project, and to automatically remove files no longer needed.
+There are several policies you can set to support collaboration across your teams, secure your projects, and to automatically remove files no longer needed.
 You'll want to review these articles to set policies.

 ::: moniker-end